 Student Name: ID#.

 (please print)

 Address:Phone:

 Cell:

-I have read and understand the program hand College's PAR Program.
-I have asked questions -
+n handbook for Edison State Community estions necessary regarding the handbook.

-Failure to comply with the requirements liste delay in progression through the program untifrom the program.
-I acknowledge and agree thandbook.
-I knowingly and voluntarily signed il requirements are met, or remova that I will adhere to the rules in the
+delay in progression through the progra ts listed in the handbook may result in a im until requirements are met, or removal igree that I will adhere to the rules in the signed this document.

 Date:

 (Signature)